 Discover more of this hidden region’s wild beauty on our morning drive across the mountains, skirting Horninsdalvatnet, Europe’s deepest lake, then following the coastline at the head of mighty Nordfjord to reach Loen.
 Scenes en route are little changed in a century, as sheep wander the lower slopes of mountains dotted with sod-roofed stone huts and waterfalls plummet into streams that feed jade-green lakes.
 From Loen, we ride the cable car to the 3,316-foot summit of Mount Hoven.
 After lunch on top, explore the alpine zone on a network of trails before returning to Saebo for a second night.

-Day 5: Trollstigen / Andalsnes / Dombas
+Day 5: Trollstigen / Andalsnes / Oppdal

 One of the world's most dramatic drives awaits on the famous Trollstigen—the Troll's Path—as we travel to Andalsnes.
 The road is an engineering marvel, navigating 11 hairpin turns on a 10% grade, including a natural stone bridge across the Stigfossen waterfall.
 Opened in July 1936 by Norway's King Haakon VII after eight years of construction, the tortuous route provided summer passage for farmers on both sides of the mountain to reach trade venues for buying and selling livestock.
 From Andalsnes, our route traverses the mountaineering capital of Norway, and we stop to gape at Trollveggen, Europe’s tallest vertical rock face with a straight drop of 3,300 feet, and 5,000-foot Romsdalshorn, with its imposing black spire.
 Following the Rauma River on to Dombas, we pause frequently to admire views of the rushing torrent and glacier-fed waterfalls in the shadow of jagged peaks.
+Continuing up the Driva River valley, we reach Oppdal and the historic mountain inn that will be our base for the next two nights.

 Day 6: Dovrefjell National Park—Musk Ox Safari